panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 2. Using *typeof*

-Having the possible states of variables defined, let's consider the techniques that find whether a variable is defined.
+Knowing the possible states of variables, let's consider the techniques to find whether a variable is defined or not.

 The `typeof` operator determines the variable's type. `typeof myVar` can evaluate to one of the values: `'boolean'`, `'number'`, `'string'`, `'object'`, `'symbol'`, and `'undefined'`.